IOSM-bannerUKSA_

 Scroll down to explore

-In-Orbit Servicing and Manufacturing (IOSM) covers a range of activities focusing on in-space capabilities.
-The Catapult’s Access to Space team is leading our IOSM capabilities with experts in the areas of robotics, manufacturing, in-orbit operations, and much more.
+In-Orbit Servicing, Assembly, and Manufacturing (ISAM) covers a range of activities focusing on in-space capabilities.
+The Catapult’s Access to Space team is leading our ISAM capabilities with experts in the areas of robotics, manufacturing, in-orbit operations, and much more.
 We are keen to work with you on developing your in-space products, services, and solutions, through our knowledge and experience as well as specialist facilities and equipment.

 vicon-iosm-yard-7-edited